Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Day Ten, Camino Primitivo Maps and Stats

-While most of the Camino Primitivo lacks infrastructure, for some reason, this particular stage seems most dramatic in its loneliness.
+For some reason, this particular stage seemed most dramatic in its loneliness, at least to me.
 The hole left in my soul by the absence of our Camino family, was noticeable indeed.

 We set out from our own accommodation, the comfortable Hotel España, just across from the medieval walls, a few steps south of the Lugo cathedral.
 I was very happy that we had mapped the route out of Lugo the day before on our rest day.
 There is more than one way out of town as you can see on the map.
 Just zoom in on Lugo.

-It can be confusing getting out of the city, so I describe in detail the two possible routes, farther below.
+It may be confusing getting out of the city, so I describe in detail the two possible routes, farther below.
+The first possible route shown on the map is in orange.
+It is the alternative, more historic route which is also mostly on paths, and the blue route is the standard route, entirely on pavement.

-Elevation Profile, Lugo to As SeixasElevation Profile, Lugo to As Seixas
+Elevation Profile, Lugo to As SeixasElevation Profile, Lugo to As Seixas, Day Ten, Camino Primitivo, Standard Route

 The Journey on Day Ten, Camino Primitivo